Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Module Reduction via Diagonal CDPR's Analysis

 \subsection{Optional size reduction}

-In this section we show the optional size reduction, which does not affect the approximation-factor bound of Theorem \ref{T:base}, but improves numerical conditioning.
+In this section we show the optional size reduction, which does not affect the approximation-factor bound in Theorem \ref{T:base}, but improves numerical conditioning.
 For each $j$ from $2$ to $d$ and each $i$ from $j-1$ down to $1$, we compute